docarray/docarray/docs/user_guide/storing/index_hnswlib.md

 # Hnswlib Document Index

-[HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex] implement the index based on [hnswlib](https://github.com/nmslib/hnswlib).
-This is a lightweight implementation with vectors stored in memory.

 !!! note
     To use [HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex], one need to install the extra dependency with the following command

     ```console
     pip install "docarray[hnswlib]"
     ```

+[HnswDocumentIndex][docarray.index.backends.hnswlib.HnswDocumentIndex] implements the index based on [hnswlib](https://github.com/nmslib/hnswlib).
+This is a lightweight implementation with vectors stored in memory.

 ## Construct
 To construct an index, you need to define the schema first.
 You can define the schema in the same way as define a `Doc`.
 The only difference is that you need to define the dimensionality of the vector space by `dim` and the name of the space by `space`.
 The `dim` argument must be an integer.
 The `space` argument can be one of `l2`, `ip` or `cosine`.
 TODO: add links to the detailed explaination